pentandra/lifepreserver/content/blog/what-is-genealogy/index.markdown

     It is important to note that there are many knowledgeable genealogists that come to the table with some sort of autonomous research framework who use these tools for various purposes, despite the tools' inherent limitations.

+[^analysis-trees]:
+    Actually this is not entirely true.
+Trees and graphs are used in genealogical research, not as a publication format, but as a tool for analysis.
+They are great for trying to make sense out of the relationships in a family or community while working on a research question.